Lucasplaygaemes/JNTD/README.md

 I want in the next updates make she possible to make complex interactions with the terminal, and codes, she may be possible to execute codes, and test them by herself, so she will have the possibility to know, where, why, and how a bug it's happening, she will also be able to search for directorys that may have a bug, or a missing something.

 # Plugins!
 That's a cool things, you can add plugin on it, just put it on the plugins folder.
 The correct documentantion will be uploaded to how to add one.
+For now, i haven't make any new plugins, because i'm using fuctions that ware already implemented.

 # Curl!
 I'm currentlying implementing the curl in the code, how exactly it's going to work? i don't know.
 I'm still thinking what's exactly will it download, i'm think of makig extras function's that are downloadble, like the calculator, or TODO.
 Don't ask how i gonna make them dowloadble like an addon, i will figure it out, eventually.